-A cuckoo clock marks the hours of the day with the call of the cuckoo bird.
+A cuckoo clock marks the hours of the day with the cuckoo bird’s call.
 These clocks were first invented in the Black Forest region of Germany in the 18th century.
 Ever since these timepieces have been a popular choice for households around the world.
+Let’s learn more about the history of the cuckoo clock.

 - What is a Cuckoo Clock?